nmvalera/mythril-alpine/README.md

 # Mythril-Alpine

-Dockerfile for building a mythril docker image using Alpine distribution.
+Dockerfile for building a Mythril docker image using Alpine distribution.
+Mythril is a security analysis tool for Ethereum smart contracts